Revivalism (architecture): Mid-18th–early 20th centuries

 The most well-known Revivalist style is the Gothic Revival one, that appeared in the mid-18th century in the houses of a number of wealthy antiquarians in England, a notable example being the Strawberry Hill House.
 German Romantic writers and architects were the first to promote Gothic as a powerful expression of national character, and in turn use it as a symbol of national identity in territories still divided.
 Johann Gottfried Herder posed the question 'Why should we always imitate foreigners, as if we were Greeks or Romans?'.

-Present

-Modern-day revival styles can be summarized within New Classical architecture.
-Revivalism is not to be confused with complementary architecture, which looks to the previous architectural styles as means of architectural continuity.